Spring has sprung, the temperatures are climbing, and

 Nothing says spring like a delicious picnic with your family!
 We think one of the most beautiful spots for a picnic is at Morganton Point beside Lake Blue Ridge.
 Set up at one of the picnic tables or spread your blanket out on the grass and enjoy your feast as you gaze out on the waters of Lake Blue Ridge.

 For more waterside spots check out the Toccoa River Park to listen to the calming sounds of the river rushing by.
 You can even picnic in our Downtown City Park, just pick up some to-go from one of your favorite restaurants downtown and enjoy it in the warm sunshine.
-Or have your picnic premade for you and eat among the apple trees with Deep Roots Orchard’s picnic special at $27 a person.
 Wherever you choose to picnic you’ll be in the great outdoors and able to enjoy the beautiful spring weather!

 Take in a Festival